RaviJoshii/3DModeler/README.md

 # Augmented-Reality
-this repository consist of those projects related to opencv, opengl with python
+This repository consist of those projects related to opencv, opengl with python

+OpenCV- different figures(i.e axis, cube , cylinder) is drawn around the aruco markers using there ids

+OpenGl with Teapot- draw the 3d moving teapot around the aruco_markers.
+Different Teapot with their different textures is overlay on different aruco ids.

+OpenGl with Blender: In this , by using blender, i have implemented some 3d models like pot, crow and pebbles , which is overlayed in different aruco ids